apecloud/kubeblocks.io/blog/announcing-kubeblocks-v0.9.3.md

 We are exicted to announce the release of KubeBlocks v0.9.3, packed with new features, improvements, and bug fixes to enhance your database management experience.

+KubeBlocks v0.9.3 introduces support for the `memberjoin` action in LifeCycle Actions, incremental backups, and new features for sharding clusters, including instance rebuilding and component switchover.
+Additionally, this version enhances addons to provide more robust database services.

-Read the full release note and [upgrade to KubeBlocks v0.9.3](https://kubeblocks.io/docs/release-0.9/user_docs/upgrade-kubeblocks/upgrade-to-latest-version) to explore all the exciting new features!
+Read the full release notes and [upgrade to KubeBlocks v0.9.3](https://kubeblocks.io/docs/release-0.9/user_docs/upgrade-kubeblocks/upgrade-to-latest-version) to explore all the exciting new features!

 ## KubeBlocks